[first published January 30, 2015]

 In 2013 Mr. Johnsen offered several suggestions for improving our fight against al-Qaeda.

 In 2014 the Shiite Houthi tribesmen of the western regions took control of the capital San’a.
 This brought a violent response from across the border by the new Salman rulers of Saudi Arabia.
 Such intense aggression had never been mounted against AQAP.
 A massive bombing camp aimed at the Shiites with technical support from the United States has killed thousands of civilians.
 The Saudis led by the King’s favorite son and second in line of succession Mohammed bin Salman (b1985) have justified the carnage by labeling the uprising as an Iranian encirclement.
 An Oct 2016 mapping of the war.
 The youngest defense minister in the world is currying favor with Wahhabi clerics in his willingness to decimate the neighboring Shiites.
 He will need their support in the succession fight after his 81 yo father dies.
+(Scroll to Islam and Mideast for 2017 update on Crown Prince Muhammed bin Salman's bid for Wahhabi cleric support by multi front war against Shiites.
+If that means an alliance with Israel, so be it.)

 Here is the audio and transcript of an NPR interview Johnsen did shortly after his book was published.
 He was back on NPR in April 2015, describing how the recent bombing campaign of Saudi Arabia against the Houthis of Yemen is helping Al Qaeda.